IntoTheDev/Object-Pooling-for-Unity/README.md

 	private float _health = 0f;

-	private void Awake() =>
+	// Awake will be called on first _prefab.Get() private void Awake() =>
 		OnGet();

 	// IPoolable method
-	// Not being called if object was created first time
-	// All next times will be called public void OnGet() =>
+	// This method will be called on all next _prefab.Get() public void OnGet() =>
 		_health = _maxHealth;